What’s Inside: A walking tour of charming Old Town Riga including all the best things to see and do.

 2. The House of Blackheads

-From the church, we headed next door to Rātslaukums Square, home to the town hall building and the Dutch Renaissance façade of the House of Blackheads.
+From the church, we head next door to Rātslaukums Square.
+The square is home to the town hall building and the Dutch Renaissance façade of the House of Blackheads.

 In the Middle Ages, the square served as an open-air market.
 It was completely destroyed during World War II but has since been painstakingly restored to its former glory.